realm/unity-examples-3d-chess/tutorial/unity_sync_realm.md

 <img src="images/01_add_scene.png" alt="Adding a scene" width="500"/>

 Using `GameObject -> UI` we then add `Text`, `Input Field` and `Button` to the new scene.
 The input will be our partition key.
-To make it easier to understand for the player we will call it's placeholder `game id`.
+To make it easier to understand for the player we will call its placeholder `game id`.
 The `Text` object can be set to `Your Game ID:` and the button's text to `Start Game`.
 Make sure to reposition them to your liking.

 <img src="images/02_adding_ui.png" alt="Adding UI" width="500"/>